MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

 - **Bandwidth for application & storage requests**.
 Ensure that your nodes have sufficient network bandwidth to handle both application requests and storage requests.
 Storage traffic goes over the network stack, whether the protocol for transfers is Server Message Block (SMB) or NFS.

 - **Low latency, high IOPS**.
-If your application needs consistently low latency that's coupled with high I/O operations per second (IOPS) and high throughput to run your own databases and messaging applications on Kubernetes, use disks for storage.
+Use disks for storage if your application needs consistently low latency for messaging applications and high I/O operations per second (IOPS) and high throughput to run your own databases on Kubernetes.
 For the best performance, consider using [Azure Premium SSD](/azure/virtual-machines/disks-types#premium-ssds), [Azure Premium SSD v2](/azure/virtual-machines/disks-types#premium-ssd-v2), or [Azure Ultra Disk Storage](/azure/virtual-machines/disks-types#ultra-disks).

 ## Design considerations